Athletics

 Philosophy

 The County College of Morris Fitness Center and Jack Martin Gymnasium are available to the CCM campus community (with valid ID's) during the academic school year.
-The CCM Fitness Center offers free weights, universal weight stations as well as numerous cardio vascular equipment (tread mills, rowing machines, steppers and stationary bicycles).
+The CCM Fitness Center offers free weights, universal weight stations as well as numerous cardiovascular equipment (tread mills, rowing machines, steppers and stationary bicycles).
 Proper attire and CCM Identification is needed at all times.